-Wait to change status until your know the date when you will receive your last grade
+Do not change the status until you know the date when you get your last grade

-If you know that, you will be finished within the next month, but do not know the exact date yet, wait to change your status, until you know the exact date where you will recieve your last grade and finish your studies.
+If you know, you will get your last grade within the next month, but do not know the exact date, you must not change your status until you know the exact date when you get your last grade and finish your studies.

-If there is more than 1 month untill you graduate, you have to extend your free student membership.
+If there is more than 1 month until you graduate, you must extend your free student membership.
 You do that by filling in the form Forlængelse af gratis studiemedlemskab (Extension of free student membership).

-It is not enough just to change status to get unemployment benefits (dagpenge) as a new graduate.
-You also have to register as unemployed at jobnet.dk on day 1 after finishing your studies.
+To get unemployment benefits (dagpenge) as a new graduate, it is not enough to change status.
+You must also register as unemployed at jobnet.dk on day 1 after finishing your studies.
 This is the day you start earning your right to unemployment benefits, when you have been a student member for at least one year.
 So please remember:

 - To register as unemployed at jobnet.dk

-You are a new graduate when you get your last grade
+You are a new graduate, when you receive your last grade

 There are several ways you can finish your studies:

-- A thesis or bachelor project where you recieve your last grade and finish your studies or when your supervisor and examiner have signed a pre-approval.
+- A thesis or bachelor project where you have received your last grade or the date when your supervisor and examiner have signed a pre-approval (forhåndsgodkendelse).

 If you have a student job

-You can keep your student job if you work part-time.
-In this case, you can apply for supplementary unemployment benefits.
-You can do this by stating that you will continue in a part-time job, when you fill out the ledighedserklæring (statement of unemployment).
+You can keep your student job, if you work part-time, and apply for supplementary unemployment benefits.
+You do this by stating that you will continue in a part-time job, when you fill out the ledighedserklæring (statement of unemployment).

 If, on the other hand, you are considering quitting your student job, it is important that you resign and do so before you finish your studies.
-You will get a quarantine of 3 weeks, if you quit the job after completing your education.
+If you quit the job after completing your education, you will be quarantined for 3 weeks.
 This means that you cannot get unemployment benefits for 3 weeks.
 Therefore, please contact us in advance, if you are considering quitting your student job.

 Become a member as a bachelor and secure your unemployment benefits

 You can change your status from student to a new graduate, based on a completed bachelor degree.
 This ensures that you earn the right to receive unemployment benefits, if you discontinue your master's studies before graduating.
-This way of securing your right to unemployment benefits, will be valid for two years.
+This way of securing your right to unemployment benefits is valid for two years.